Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/09/summer-2025-update/index.md

 * Still working really hard on that online store 99% of the time.
 * The renovation somehow became even _more_ disastrous.
 * I caught up with some of that overdue work---not as much as I'd hoped though.
-* I received the intended publishing date for my book and it's end of next year, so not much happening on that for a while.
+* I received the intended publishing date for my book and it's far into the future, so not much happening on that for a while.

 ## The Online Store